avnestico/tidy-tex-resume/README.md

 # tidy-tex-resume

-## A small utility that turns plain text into beautiful LaTeX resumes.
+## Turn plain text into a beautiful LaTeX resume.

 tidy-tex-resume takes a properly written INI file, wraps it in a thin layer of LaTeX, and turns it into a stylish PDF.
 By separating content from formatting, tidy-tex-resume lets anyone harness the typesetting power of LaTeX without needing to delve into code.